Bulk viscosity from early-time thermalization of cosmic fluids in light of DESI DR2 data

-We impose a uniform prior, and give as the only physical information its maximum, determined by the upper bounds of~\cref{sec:bulk_viscous_cosmology}; the minimum can be considered equivalent to $\Lambda$CDM in light of the results shown in~\cref{fig:diff_hubble_rates,fig:diff_sound_speeds}
+We impose a uniform prior, and give as the only physical information its maximum, determined by the logarithm of the upper bound in~\Cref{sec:bulk_viscous_cosmology}; the minimum can be considered equivalent to $\Lambda$CDM in light of the results shown in~\Cref{fig:diff_hubble_rates,fig:diff_sound_speeds}

-The one-dimensional posteriors normalized to their maximum are shown in~\cref{fig:ppmax}.
-The posteriors are plotted for each tracer (or redshift bin), and for the joint DESI DR2 dataset, with a further comparison with the DES Y3 measurement of the comoving transverse distance at an effective redshift of $z_{eff}=0.835$, given by $D_M/r_\text{d}=18.92\pm0.51$~\cite{DES:2021esc}.
+The one-dimensional posteriors normalized to their maximum are shown in~\Cref{fig:ppmax}.
+The posteriors are plotted for each tracer (or redshift bin), and for the joint DESI DR2 dataset, with a further comparison with the DES Y3 measurement of the comoving transverse distance at an effective redshift of $z_{eff}=0.835$, given by $D_M/r_\text{d}=18.92\pm0.51$ in Ref.~\cite{DES:2021esc}.